helldivers2fixes/HellbombScript/README.md

  2. **Copy** entire script
  3. **Paste** into PowerShell (right-click)
  4. Press **Enter** until the program runs, and the menu appears (depending on how you paste you may have to press **Enter** a couple of times)
  6. Choose a selection using the corresponding letters
+ 7. Expect Administrator prompts depending on what you're doing.
+Check to make sure the prompts match what you wanted to do.